-This Martin Luther King Jr. Day, our customers, community members, and associates lead the conversation on how Dr. King’s lessons and legacy continue to pave the way to a world of compassion, understanding, and equality.
+This Martin Luther King Jr. Day, our customers, community members, associates, and leaders share an honest conversation on how Dr. King’s lessons and legacy bond us together and pave the way to a world of compassion, understanding, and equality.

 That is the biggest thing we can do: Get to know people and really build on having those relationships and sharing our lives with people who are outside of our bubble that maybe we were born into.

 What we should do on Martin Luther King Jr. Day is just reflect, take a moment to just stop and think about where we’ve been and where we want to be as a nation, or within any form of inequality, and think about, “What’s my part in that?
 How can I make a positive difference in the experience?”

 And if you start at that place, you can genuinely care about anybody you interact with.
 As a touch of humanity, we’re all one, in my opinion.
 So my dream is that everyone would start with that place of love and build upon that, because there’s room and there’s opportunity enough for everyone.
 So, that’s my dream: We come together as one, recognize that we are one, and love each other.